 NDMA and Zantac Cancer Risk

 During the development process of rocket fuel, the NDMA molecule was discovered.
 The chemical is created with the combination of DMA and Nitrogen (N) that forms a highly carcinogenic compound.

 When Zantac interacts with stomach acid and heat in that environment, the molecule transforms into NDMA.
-This is the reason that people who take Zantac are showing more than 400 times the legal allowable limit of NDMA in their urine.
-Basically, NDMA is created during the process of digesting Zantac, which is why the Zantac cancer risk had not been discovered until recently.
+This is the reason that people who took it are showing more than 400 times the legally allowable limit of NDMA in their urine.
+Basically, NDMA is created during the process of digesting the medication, which is why the cancer risk had not been discovered until recently.